mulesoft/mule/README.txt

 ./dist         - The Mule jars and configuration dtd (note there is a combined jar in the ./lib directory).
 ./docs         - API documentation for Mule and its sub-projects.
+./lib          - Jars needed by the Mule distribution ./lib/opt      - Optional jars required by certain Mule transports and components ./lib/patch    - Used to include jars and resources at the beginning of the classpath.
+This directory is empty.
-./lib          - Jars needed by the Mule distribution ./lib/licences - License information about all the jars shipped with Mule.
+./lib/licences - License information about all the jars shipped with Mule.
 ./samples      - Sample applications, scripts and source code ./src          - The source code for Mule and its sub-projects.